C26JulianKing/ece281-ice3/README.md

 Finally, the workflow **runs** the simulation.
 If successful then it will quietly exit with a `0` code.
 If any of the `assert` statements fail **with** `severity failure` then GHDL will cease the simulation and exit with non-zero code; this will also cause the workflow to fail.
 Assert statements of other severity levels will be reported, but not fail the workflow.

+## Documentation: Help received from C3C Zack Duessler on assert statements, I had initially written assert w_sw <= o”010”; instead of w_sw <= o”2”; and nothing would run.
+I also used Mock’s writeup in the Teams.